 - Evolved on different continents.

-The last difference is the primary reason why they, though similar in many ways, evolved into two different and distinct types of footwear.
+The last difference is the primary reason they, though similar in many ways, evolved into two different and distinct types of footwear.

 History of the Loafer

-Unlike most other shoes the loafer has many origin stories.
+Unlike most other shoes, the loafer has many origin stories.
 One of these is also said to be the moccasin thus adding to the confusion.
-However the two most popular, widely regarded and accepted theories are that they evolved from a Norwegian man who hybridized traditional Native American and Norwegian footwear and from a English royal commission of a new form of house shoe.
-While it may be rather difficult to pinpoint the exact source what is really interesting is the story and journey of its evolution.
+However the two most popular, widely regarded and accepted theories are that they evolved from a Norwegian man who hybridized traditional Native American and Norwegian footwear and from an English royal commission of a new form of house shoe.
+While it may be rather difficult to pinpoint the exact source what is interesting is the story and journey of its evolution.

-For the purpose of clarity, we subdivided the history of the loafer based on types, while roughly maintaining a timeline.
+For the purpose of clarity, we subdivided the history of the loafer based on types while roughly maintaining a timeline.

 The Wildsmith Loafer

-Across the pond to the United Kingdom, in 1847, Matthew and Rebecca Wildsmith established a footwear manufacturing business in London by the name of Wildsmith Shoes.
+Across the pond to the United Kingdom, in 1847, Matthew, and Rebecca Wildsmith established a footwear manufacturing business in London by the name of Wildsmith Shoes.
 The mainstay of their business was making and subsequently repairing boots for the Household Cavalry, whose mounted unit, the Household Cavalry Mounted Regiment, is part of the Monarch’s official bodyguard.

-In 1926 their grandson, Raymond Lewis Wildsmith, was commissioned by King George VI, to make a country house shoe which he could wear indoor mostly with his shooting hose.
+In 1926, their grandson, Raymond Lewis Wildsmith, was commissioned by King George VI, to make a country house shoe that he could wear indoor mostly with his shooting hose.
 Raymond came up with a low heeled design that did not include laces and which could be comfortably slipped on and off.
 The construction of this shoe had a lot in common with the moccasin.
 It is a matter of conjecture as to whether he was familiar with the moccasin or that he came up with the design on his own in response to the very specific instruction he received from his patron.
-This design soon appeared in his ready to wear collection and was initially called the 582, and then subsequently the Model 98 .
+This design soon appeared in his ready to wear collection and was initially called the 582, and then subsequently the Model 98.
 Today they are now known as the Wildsmith Loafer.
 While they were designed for indoor wear in a casual fashion, they very soon gained in popularity and began to be worn as a casual choice for outdoor wear.